isiahmeadows/mithril.js/rationale.md

 3. It has to be dependency-optional with minimal callee boilerplate.
 4. It has to be concise.
 5. It has to be readable.
-6. It has to be fast with minimal overhead.
+6. It has to be fast with minimal overhead, both in size and memory.
 7. It has to be highly composable.
 8. It has to be highly decoupled.
 9. It has to be highly encapsulated.